 - A letter was distributed in September 2004 to all state surface lessees informing them of the Land Banking Program and requesting nominations be submitted by lessees between October 1, 2004 and January 31, 2005.
-(These tracts were nominated at that time and are now being considered as part of the second Statewide round of Land banking sales.) - Legal notices were published in the in the Great Falls Tribune on 11/4/2007 and 11/11/2007, and in the Shelby Promoter on 11/1/2007 and 11/8/2007. - Direct mailings were made to lessees, adjacent land owners, County Commissioners, State Legislators (from the involved Districts and who were associated with the legislation), and a host of organizations and individuals who had expressed previous interest in this process.
+(These tracts were nominated at that time and are now being considered as part of the second Statewide round of Land banking sales.) - Legal notices were published in the in the Great Falls Tribune on 11/4/2007 and 11/11/2007, Liberty County times on 11/4/2007 and 11/11/2007 and in the Shelby Promoter 11/1/2007 and 11/8/2007. - Direct mailings were made to lessees, adjacent land owners, County Commissioners, State Legislators (from the involved Districts and who were associated with the legislation), and a host of organizations and individuals who had expressed previous interest in this process.
 A full listing of contacts is attached as Appendix C. - Follow-up contacts were made by phone, mail, or email with parties requesting additional information.
-These are also included in Appendix C. - The tracts were also posted on the DNRC web page at, http://dnrc/mt.gov//TLMSPublic/LandBanking/LBTest.aspx
+These are also included in Appendix C. - The tracts were also posted on the DNRC web page at. http://dnrc/mt.gov//TLMSPublic/LandBanking/LBTest.aspx